 A New R&D Program, Libtec

-In 2018, Toyota, Honda, and Nissan, with battery maker Panasonic, and the Japanese Govt announced a new R&D program, Libtec, for solid-state battery development.
+In 2018, Toyota, Honda, Nissan, and Panasonic, along with the Japanese Government, announced a new R&D program, Libtec, for the development of solid-state batteries.
 The aim was to develop batteries with a range of upto 500 miles.

 Joint Venture with Panasonic

 In 2020, Toyota and Panasonic announced a joint venture, Prime Planet Energy & Solutions, Inc., specializing in automotive prismatic batteries.
-Toyota has 51% ownership in this venture, while Panasonic owns 49%.
+Toyota holds a 51% ownership stake in this venture, while Panasonic owns the remaining 49%.
 The number of employees is 5100, including 2400 at a subsidiary in China.

 Partnership with Idemitsu

 In October 2023, Toyota partnered with Idemitsu, a petroleum company that develops elemental technologies for all-solid-state batteries.
-They agreed to work together to establish a mass-production technology of solid electrolytes.
-This will allow both companies to improve productivity and establish a supply chain to mass produce all-solid-state batteries for battery electric vehicles (BEVs).
+They agreed to collaborate on developing a mass-production technology for solid electrolytes.
+This will enable both companies to enhance productivity and establish a supply chain for mass-producing all-solid-state batteries for battery electric vehicles (BEVs).

 How will the Success of SSBs impact Toyota?